Essential Oils for School Teachers

-Lastly, fill the rest of the container to the top with distilled water.
+Here is how to make the soap: Fill the container to the top with distilled water.
 Please leave room at the top for the foaming pump lid.
 Sometimes they have a section that goes back into the container that will take up space.
 I have often put too much water in my containers and the mixture overflows when putting the lid on.
 Be advised when filling to leave some extra room for that lid!

 # 4 Essential Oil Roller

 Another great idea, is to create an essential oil roller set for the teacher.
 Personally, I know a teacher would need a variety of the roller blends to make it through the school day.
 I have written about several different great roller recipes in the past.
 Any teacher would be thankful to receive a Stress Away or Wellness Roller.
 You could pair a roller with a cute room spray (see below) as well!

 # 5 Room Spray

 A room spray is a nice gift as a teacher because sometime the classroom needs a little freshening up.
 With all those kids going in and out of the classroom everyday, keeping things smelling nice can get hard.
 Room spray is so easy and its such an awesome way to remove many toxins by avoiding the traditional fragrance-filled commercial air fresheners!
 Oh those have got to go, if you still have them in your house please look into ditching those toxins.